QuintenVedder/python-2dRoombaGame/README.md

 things i still need to add to the game:
 1. start location becoms a charger so you could recharge the battery
-2. saving and loading maps
+2. saving and loading maps + better ui
 3. power-ups maybe

 want to contact me here's my discord: Quintonicus#8921